Anon-Planet/thgtoa/verify.md

 - <del>PDF (Light Theme) Main and Mirrors: [guide.pdf.minisig](guide.pdf.minisig)</del> (Currently unavailable)
 - <del>ODT Main and Mirrors: [guide.odt.minisig](guide.odt.minisig)</del> (Currently unavailable)

-### How to check the integrity of the files using the SHA256 Checksums:
+### How to check the integrity of the files using the SHA256 checksums:

 First get the hash of your local file by following these steps for your OS: